KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 initial values of each of the  pecies involved, the integration parameters, and many other options.
 The KPP preprocessor parses the kinetic description files and generates several output files.
-Files that are written in KPP syntax have one of the suffixes , , , or .
-An exception is the file , which has no suffix.
+Files that are written in KPP syntax have one of the suffixes :file:`.kpp`, :file:`.spc`, :file:`.eqn`, or :file:`def`.
+An exception is the file :file:`atoms`, which has no suffix.

 The following general rules define the structure of a kinetic description file:

 -  A KPP program is composed of :ref:`kpp-sections`, :ref:`kpp-commands`, and :ref:`inlined-code`.
-Their syntax is presented in the `appendix <bnf-description>`_.
+Their syntax is presented in :ref:`bnf-description`.

 -  Comments are either enclosed between the curly braces :code:`{` and :code:`}`, or written in a line starting with two slashes :code:`//`.